 There are additional language requirements and tax implications for international students participating in the program.
 Please read this section carefully if you are an international student interested in becoming a graduate assistant at WKU.

-Please note: all graduate assistants are charged in-state tuition rates, regardless of residency or term.
+Please note: all graduate assistants are charged in-state tuition rates (regardless of residency) for all terms except Winter.

 There are four different Graduate Assistantship appointments.